SirFrey/whatsapp-ai-bot/README.md

 ## 📄 License

 This project is licensed for commercial use.
-See the license terms in the distribution package.

 ## 🆘 Support